Need to Sell, But Do Not Need All the Money Right Now?

 Then shape the payment plan around your goals

-After close-table cash is defined, terms are tuned for payment size, duration, and total projected return.
+After close-table cash is defined, terms are tuned for payment size, duration, and total scheduled return.

 You can compare no-balloon and balloon versions side by side to choose between longer monthly income or earlier payoff.